bytefish/bytefish.de/blog/aspnetcore_rebac.md

 ## Role-based and Relationship-based ACL ##

-We are going to build a tiny part of a Task Management system.
-Why?
-Because tasks are basically everywhere in an organization, such as having tasks for signing documents, calling back customers or reminders to write invoices.
+We are going to build a tiny part of a Task Management system.Tasks are basically everywhere in an organization, such as having tasks for signing documents, calling back customers or reminders to write invoices.
 They are a good example use case for authorization.

-The situation for such a Task Management system somewhat similar to the Google Drive example.
-You obviously don't want an entire organization to view, edit, delete or close all tasks.
-Given a sufficiently large headcount it would quickly escalate into a chaos, if we don't authorize users.
+The situation for such a Task Management system is somewhat similar to the Google Drive example.
+You obviously don't want an entire organization to view, edit, delete or close *all* tasks.
+Given a sufficiently large headcount in a company, unauthorized access would quickly escalate into a chaos.

 ### Role-based Access Control (RBAC) ###